Updated September 25, 2023

 Clarence McCullough was born in Waller County, Texas, in 1898, the son of Ellis D. and Mary Alice Moore McCullough.
 His father and paternal grandparents were born in Tennessee and moved to Texas, where they settled in Taylor.
 By 1900, Mr. McCullough, his parents, and two siblings moved to Manor, Texas, where they grew cotton.
 By 1910, they had moved to Austin, and Mr. McCullough remembered riding a horse to Austin High School.
 His first job was at the E. M. Scarbrough & Sons department store.
 After serving in World War I, he worked at a bank for a time and then became a real estate developer.
 He also served on the board of First City Bank for almost 40 years.
 In 1930, Clarence McCullough and his wife, Ruth Huddleston McCullough, lived at 1410 Travis Heights Blvd.
 According to Clarence’s son Chuck, in 1938 his parents built a house for $8,000 at 2514 Wooldridge in Pemberton Heights.
 They lived there for many years.
 Mr. McCullough died in 1992 and his wife, Ruth, in 1993.

-Chuck later managed the Violet Crown Shopping Center, developed by his father and Dr. Koenig, and had offices there.
+Chuck later managed the Violet Crown Shopping Center in the 6600 block of North Lamar Boulevard in Austin.
+The center was developed by his father and Dr. Koenig, and had offices there.
 He was founder and president of the Avtec Corporation, and for a time the center was renamed the Violet Crown Telecom Center.
 Susan Burneson and Sandra Miron interviewed Chuck before the first Violet Crown Festival held on May 17, 2003.
 He died in 2018.

 McCANDLESS